Marek’s Disease in Chickens (2022 Updates)

 Worldwide vaccination has drastically lowered the incidence of Marek's disease in chickens.
 But over the years, the virus became more virulent, and recently some variants could break through the best vaccines on the market.
 Should we be worried?

-Every chicken owner should be well aware of Marek’s disease and how to deal with it.
+Every chicken owner should know about Marek's disease and how to deal with it.

 - What is Marek's disease?